stanislawidzior/LAT2025/README.md

 requirements for withdrawal request: box must exist, box must have some money, box must be assigned (though if it has money it must be already assigned, becouse of previous validations)

-# REQUIREMENTS
-1. Create a new fundraising event.\ validation:\
-- [done] validate enum (thought maybe move it to a better place)\
-- [done] title must not be empty, title should be unique (TO DO)\
-2. Register a new collection box.(create)\
-validation: \
-- no needed\
-3. List all collection boxes.
-Include information if the box is assigned (but don’t expose to what\
-fundraising event) and if it is empty or not (but don’t expose the actual value in the box).\
-validation:\
-- no needed BUT maybe i shouldt expose event_id when assigning a box to event?\
-4. Unregister (remove) a collection box (e.g. in case it was damaged or stolen).\
-validation:
-- [done] box must exist
-5. Assign the collection box to an existing fundraising event
-validation:
-- [done] box must exist
-- [done] box must not be assigned
-- [done] box must be empty (though it should never be unassigned and filled with money becouse deposit wont be allowed for unassigned boxes)
-- [done] event must exist
-6. Put (add) some money inside the collection box.
-validation:
-- [done]box must exist
-- [done]box must be assigned
-- [done]validate enum
-7. Empty the collection box i.e. “transfer” money from the box to the fundraising event’s account.
-validation:
-- [done] box must be assigned
-- [done] box must exist
-- [done] box must have money
-8. Display a financial report with all fundraising events and the sum of their accounts.
-validation:
-- none needed